emilyjspencer/Notes/TypeScript/README.md

 ### Typing

-Typing is useful for ensuring reliability and scalability Type checking helps the developer to ensure that their code works as expected
+Typing is useful for ensuring reliability and scalability.
+Type checking helps the developer to ensure that their code works as expected.

-Assign a type to a variable by adding a : after the name of the variable and then the name of the type followed by = and the value of the variable
+Assign a type to a variable by adding a : after the name of the variable and then the name of the type followed by = and the value of the variable.

 ##### The three different types in TypeScript